GIScience/openrouteservice/docs/run-instance/running-with-docker.md

     mkdir -p ors-docker/config ors-docker/elevation_cache ors-docker/files ors-docker/graphs ors-docker/logs
     ```
     If the folders already exist (owned by root) and you don't want to delete them, you can change their ownership (again root permissions required).
-3. When you now run `docker compose up -d`, the files and folders should be editable for your user.
+3. When you now run `docker compose down && docker compose up -d`, the files and folders should be editable for your user.

 As you can see in the `docker-compose.yml` snippet above, this works for the user with user-id 1000 and group-id 1000, which is the default for the first normal user on a linux host.
 But if you have different user- and group-id, the formula does not work for you.